AXGKl/blog/docs/ll/vim/astro_vim.md

   - floatterm
   - (...)

-  ...out of the box, in order to throw it also on servers with colleagues and point them to an "official" repo with docs and stuff.
+  ...out of the box - and out of the way from my local conf - also to throw it also on servers with colleagues and point them to an "official" repo with docs.
 Those are not easy to get right with so many variants.

 - the full lua approach (but I'll have to have vim lang stuff, see below)
 - Also, while mine became a bit laggy on big files, this one is still pretty